vinala/docs/src/schema.md

 Schema are like making historic for your database allowing you to see all changes you made to the database structure, and also make the database structure more clearly for a team work.

-The Fiesta Schema provides tools to create and update database tables,and also execute or cancel operations made on the database.
+The Lighty Schema provides tools to create and update database tables,and also execute or cancel operations made on the database.

 ## Generating Schema